yagnesh2003/ML_Project/README.md

 * Languages Used: Python, HTML, CSS
 * Framework Used: Flask
 * Libraries Used: numpy, pandas, sklearn
-* Additional Features: Logging and error handling with custom exception handling
+* Additional Features: Logging and error handling with custom exception
 ## Project Structure
 I have created a virtual environment in VS Code with a structured folder system to ensure easy navigation and understanding.
 Here is a brief overview of each folder and file: